The paragraphs below give a good idea about accommodation offered in this shore-side cottage.

 The room has a wardrobe, a bedside table and lamp, a long mirror and a skylight that looks out towards the Craig - the mountain ridge along the left hand side of the loch.

-The bathroom features an enamelled cast iron bath with an overhead or wall mounted shower as well as the expected loo and basin.
+The bathroom features an enamelled cast iron bath with an overhead and a wall mounted shower head as well as the expected loo and basin.
 With ceramic tiling and traditional painted wood V-grooving, this bathroom is a stylish and functional room.

 There is a mirror and shelf for your toothbrushes, a shaver point, a first-aid kit with basic essentials.